SebastienWae/debugging-42/docs/static-analyzers/clang_static_analyzer.md

 Static analyzer are not magic, they will not catch all errors and can report false positives.
 :::

-Clang Static Analyzer can help you find issues such as:
+[Clang Static Analyzer](https://clang-analyzer.llvm.org/) can help you find issues such as:
 - Uninitialized arguments
 - Division by zero
 - Null function pointer
 - Dereferences of null pointers

-On top of the default checker, you can also toggle some experimental checkers that can help find your more bugs. (for a list of all options refer to the Clang manual)
+On top of the default checker, you can also toggle some experimental checkers that can help find your more bugs.
+For a list of all options refer to the [Clang manual](https://clang.llvm.org/docs/analyzer/checkers.html).

-You can use Clang static analyzer directly through Clang flags system, but the more ergonomic way is through tools such as Scan-Build or CodeChecker.
+You can use Clang static analyzer directly through Clang, but the more ergonomic way is with tools such as [Scan-Build](https://clang-analyzer.llvm.org/scan-build.html) or [CodeChecker](https://codechecker.readthedocs.io/en/latest/).

 ## Scan-Build